bricss/eslint-config-ultra-refined/README.md

 ```

 Install peer dependencies manually if needed.
 You will see the prompt in the shell output upon installation.
-If you see conflicting peer dependency error use `--force` flag.
+In case of conflicting peer dependency error use `--force` flag.

 ### Usage